A White Paper on keV Sterile Neutrino Dark Matter: Discussion - Pro and Cons for keV Neutrino as Dark Matter and Perspectives

 where $\Omega_s\le \Omega_{DM}$ is the present day density of sterile neutrino DM.

-Clustering of the DM at small red shifts results in the enhancement of the DM decay signal in the direction of large mass concentrations, such as galaxy clusters~\cite{Abazajian:01b,Boyarsky:09b,Boyarsky:09c,Cuesta:10,Ibarra:13}.
+As first pointed out Refs.~\cite{Abazajian:2001vt,Abazajian:2001nj}, clustering of the DM at small red shifts results in the enhancement of the DM decay signal in the direction of large mass concentrations, such as galaxy clusters, see also~\cite{Boyarsky:2009rb,Boyarsky:2009af,Cuesta:10,Ibarra:2013cra}.
 Typical overdensity, ${\cal R} $, (${\cal R} \equiv\rho/\rho_{\rm DM}^0$) of a galaxy cluster is at the level of ${\cal R}\sim 10^3$, while typical cluster size is about $R_{cl}\sim$~Mpc.
 An estimate for the DM decay flux from a galaxy cluster is

 ($M_{DM,FoV}\simeq {\cal R}\rho^0_{DM}R_{cl}D_\theta^2\Omega_{FoV}$ is the mass of DM within telescope's field of view (FoV), $D_L,D_\theta$ are the luminosity and angular diameter distances to the cluster).
-The DM decay flux from the direction of individual clusters is typically comparable to the DM flux from the XRB contribution:
+The DM decay flux from the direction of individual clusters is typically of the same order as the DM flux from the XRB contribution: